creativescala/creative-scala/src/pages/summary/index.md

 ~~~

 The `Image` and `Color` values we create are immutable
-so we can easily re-use a single`house` three times within the same image.
+so we can easily re-use a single `house` three times within the same image.

+This approach allows us to break down a complex image into simpler parts
+that we then combine together to create the desired result.

-This technique, called *structure sharing*,
+Reusing immutable data, a technique called *structure sharing*,
 is the basis of many fast, memory efficient immutable data structures.
 The quintissential example in Doodle is the Sierpinski triangle
 where we re-used a single `Triangle` object to represent an image